+Moonlit highway on the way to BLA

-I must say something about "Topos".
-These are speed bumps that appear in this road with very little warning and when Mike would hit one, I could see 4 inches of air between his hull and the bunks.
-Ouch!
-As a result of the vibrations and topos there were a few things that came loose or fell off the boat.
-For example, I lost my solar panel brace, turnbuckle and masthead fitting.
-The landscape once we turned off of 1A and drove east across the peninsula for 100 miles was surreal with strange boojum trees. saguaro cactus massive boulders all lit by the full moon.
-We did not see another car or town on this well maintained un-traveled but. road.
+Once we turned off of 1A and drove

+east in the moonlight across the peninsula for 100 miles, the landscape became surreal.
+We saw strange boojum trees, saguaro cactus and massive boulders all lit by the full moon.
+We did not see another car or town on this well maintained but, un-traveled road.
 We arrived at the Bay of Angles (Bahia de Los Angeles) at 1:30 in the morning and promptly went to sleep parked on the beach.